Kotlin/KEEP/proposals/suspend-CoroutineContext-context-parameter.md

 - `Continuation` context parameter doesn't make as much sense as `CoroutineContext` context parameter
 - It'd keep [KT-15555 Support suspend get/set properties](https://youtrack.jetbrains.com/issue/KT-15555) issue unresolved
-- An unconstrained access to continuation is unsafe.
+- Unconstrained access to continuation is unsafe.
-  Raw continuations are part of the CPS-transformation.
+  Raw continuations are part of the [CPS-transformation](https://kotlinlang.org/spec/asynchronous-programming-with-coroutines.html#continuation-passing-style).
   If users want to access a continuation, they must use `suspendCoroutine` stdlib function, which gives constrained access to `kotlin.coroutines.SafeContinuation`.

 ### Alternative.
 Just allow `suspend` properties

-Since the main goal of this proposal is to address [KT-15555 Support suspend get/set properties](https://youtrack.jetbrains.com/issue/KT-15555), we could just allow suspend properties.
+Since the main goal of this proposal is to address [KT-15555 Support suspend get/set properties](https://youtrack.jetbrains.com/issue/KT-15555), we could just allow `suspend` properties.

 As previously mentioned, we want to keep properties cheap to compute.
 `suspend` properties are generally not cheap.